laoo/PGMTech/README.md

 All inputs are active low.

-With the QC mode dip switch set you can hold A+B when turning on the PGM to access the QC test menu.
+With the QC mode dip switch set, you can hold A+B when turning on the PGM to access the QC test menu.
 QC menu options are selected by pressing 1P START rather than 1P A as with the normal operator test menu.
-You can also hold B+C down in QC mode when turning on the PGM to boot the current cartridge in QC mode.
-Depending on the cartridge there may or may not be additional functionality.
+You can also hold B+C down in QC mode when turning on the PGM to access cartridge-dependent additional test elements (eg. protection ASIC test, tile ROM test).

 ### Z80 RAM

-Range `0xc10000-0xc1ffff` maps to Z80 RAM, that needs to be loaded by main CPU.
+The range `0xc10000-0xc1ffff` maps to the Z80 RAM.
+The Z80 executes code from this 64 kB area, which can be uploaded by the 68000 as needed (eg. load additional sequence data)

 ## Z80 memory map

-Whole Z80 address space is occupied by RAM, that is populated by msin CPU.
+The whole Z80 address space is occupied by RAM, that is populated by main CPU.

 ### Z80 I/O map